FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training

-\textbf{Weight Streaming.} When the available on-chip memory is not enough to fit the model, the execution model changes to a method called \emph{weight streaming} \cite{Cerebras,CerebrasKeynote}.
-Due to the lack of on-chip memory, the (one or a few) layers are loaded on the wafer, and when the processing of those layers is finished, the on-chip storage is reclaimed for the next set of layers.
-Therefore, in each training iteration the entire model needs to be loaded on-chip multiple times (at least once during the forward-pass, and once in the back-propagation).
-Another difference, compared to the previous case, is that when the cores compute the model gradients, they push it to the off-chip storage and a lightweight on-storage core is used to update the model for the next iteration\footnote{Model update has a low operation intensity.
-Hence, updating the model off-chip prevents wasting the I/O BW to load the optimizer states on-chip for a light-weight operation.} \cite{Cerebras}.
-This makes the performance to be I/O bound, meaning that the upper-bound training performance is $\propto \frac{model\_size}{I/O\_BW}$.
-Therefore, \textbf{in addition} to compute efficiency and NPU-to-NPU communication performance, maintaining the maximum I/O BW also plays a significant role in determining the overall performance.
-However, a rigid wafer-scale interconnect can create hotspots when distributing/collecting the model/gradients from/to the I/O channels.
-Such hotspots will \textbf{limit the I/O data rate} (discussed later) and directly hurt the training performance.
+When the available on-chip memory is insufficient to fit the model, the execution model shifts to \emph{weight streaming}~\cite{Cerebras,CerebrasKeynote}.
+In this scenario, only a subset of DNN layers is loaded onto the package at any given time.
+After processing these layers, the on-chip storage is reclaimed for the next set of layers.
+Consequently, the entire model must be loaded onto the chip multiple times during the model training (at least once during the forward pass and once during back-propagation).
+Additionally, as NPUs compute model gradients, they push this data to off-chip storage, and a lightweight on-storage compute core updates the model for the next iteration\footnote{ Model updates involve low operational intensity.
+Hence, performing these updates off-chip prevents wasting I/O bandwidth by avoiding loading optimizer states onto the chip for lightweight operations.}~\cite{Cerebras}.
+This approach makes the performance I/O bound, meaning that the upper-bound training performance scales as $\propto \frac{model\_size}{I/O\_BW}$.
+Therefore, \emph{in addition to compute efficiency and NPU-to-NPU communication performance, maintaining maximum I/O bandwidth is crucial}.
+A rigid topology can create hotspots when distributing/collecting the model/gradients to/from the I/O channels, which \emph{limits the I/O data rate} (\autoref{sec:challenges_mesh}) and directly impacts training performance.

-In summary, in both cases the wafer-scale interconnect plays a significant role in determining the training performance.